mhvk/screens/docs/background/velocities.rst

     i_\oplus = \beta_\mathrm{p} + 90^\circ.

-The restriction on the pulsar's ecliptic longitude :math:`-90^\circ \le
+The restriction on the pulsar's ecliptic latitude :math:`-90^\circ \le
 \beta_\mathrm{p} \le 90^\circ` leads to the expected range of allowed inclinations :math:`0^\circ \le i_\oplus \le 180^\circ`.
 The convention for the sense of rotation is also the same: :math:`i_\oplus < 90^\circ` for